-You see, the supplements you buy at GNC or other retailers (including online retail stores) are actually sold a couple times before they grace the pantry of your kitchen.
+You see, the supplements you buy at GNC or other retailers (including online retail stores) are actually sold a couple times before they grace (or disgrace?) the pantry of your kitchen.

 The product creator (XYZ Supplement Brand) contracts a manufacturer to produce a supplement (very, very few supplement companies manufacture their own products), and then XYZ Supplement Brand sells their product to a 3rd party retailer (at a wholesale price that hopefully covers all expenses and leaves a bit leftover for bottom-line profit) such as GNC or Bodybuilding.com.
 Then, the retailer marks it up and sells you XYZ Supplement Brand's product at a retail price that -- hopefully -- includes a sizable profit for itself.

 In other words, the price you pay includes a profit margin for both the product developer and the retailer, which involves a tight balancing act for each party to ensure they get a sufficient piece of the pie.

 In the end, that balancing act too often includes -- at a minimum -- some deceptive marketing and sales tactics, and mediocre products.

 At its worst, this balance act leads some supplement companies to (deceitfully and illegally) spike their formulas with prescription drugs or other compounds that are potentially dangerous, and certainly disingenuous.